ResearchWPF/Intra-domain-WPF/README.md

-# Include datasets for USENIX 2020
+# Include datasets for CCS 2020
 ## Each website inlcude three datasets denoted as D1, D2 and D3 (same as mentioned in paper) <br/>
 **D1** includes 1000 pages with 50 traces for each page, collected in **Campus A**. <br/>
 **D2** includes 300 pages with 50 traces for each page, collected from **Campus B**<br/>